protontypes/open-sustainable-technology/README.md

 - [PyPES](https://github.com/we3lab/pype-schema) - A class hierarchy designed to represent configurations of process engineering systems, such as wastewater treatment or desalination plants.
 - [PARETO](https://github.com/project-pareto/project-pareto) - An Optimization Framework for Produced Water Management and Beneficial Reuse.
 - [WSIMOD](https://github.com/ImperialCollegeLondon/wsi) - Provides a message passing interface to enable different subsystem models to communicate water flux and water quality information between each other, and self-contained representations of the key parts of the water cycle.
+- [ODM](https://github.com/Big-Life-Lab/PHES-ODM) - Aims to improve wastewater monitoring through interoperable data by providing robust support for reporting of biological, toxic or other health hazards.

 ### Soil and Land
 - [SoilGrids250m](https://github.com/ISRICWorldSoil/SoilGrids250m) - Global Spatial predictions of soil properties and classes at 250 m resolution.